Bamurru Plains - Northern Territory, Australia

 Bamurru Plains offers an amazing luxury wilderness experience on the coastal floodplains of the Mary River delta, on the edge of Kakadu National Park.
 Here, a touch of style and comfort is brought to the remote wilderness of Top End.

 This remote and beautiful wilderness region has no other accommodation like the exclusive Bamurru Plains.
 The focus of your stay here is on the environment around you that the wildlife and birdlife here call home.
-The safari suites have all been designed to blend into the environment and maximize the potential to see and hear the natural wonders of the bush - televisions and telephones are not found here - the key creature comforts of comfortable beds, good quality sheets, large fluffy towels, hot showers and plenty of space are what are important.
+The safari suites have all been designed to blend into the environment and maximise the potential to see and hear the natural wonders of the bush - televisions and telephones are not found here - the key creature comforts of comfortable beds, good quality sheets, large fluffy towels, hot showers and plenty of space are what are important.

 With just ten freestanding safari suites raised on timber platforms overlooking the floodplains and surrounding bush area, the camp is incredibly exclusive.
 The accommodation is similar to the luxury safari camps in Africa, all with en-suite bathrooms and much of it open so that you have maximum viewing potential.